-"Living the Word" reflections for October 2014 can be found here. -- The Editors
+"Living the Word" reflections for October 2014 can be found here.

 ACROSS DENOMINATIONS, Christians have attempted to build a more egalitarian and democratic ecclesiastical structure.
 The phrase “discipleship of equals,” coined by the feminist theologian Elisabeth S. Fiorenza, suggests that a community of Jesus’ followers cannot tolerate an absolute, centralizing power that justifies a relationship of dominance and subordination.